Agent Skills: Feature Workflow: Review Pull Request

 options: [

-{label: "Skip comment", description: "Do not post this finding; continue to next finding"},
+{label: "Skip comment", description: "Do not post this finding and continue"},

-{label: "Stop review cycle", description: "Stop cycling findings now and move to execution/documentation"}
+{label: "Stop review cycle", description: "Stop reviewing findings and continue to execution or documentation"}

 ]